Altinn/altinn-studio-docs/content/app/testing/local/_index.en.md

 When the app is created, it comes with all the necessary files and settings to run as a standalone application.
 By downloading all the files associated with the app from its repository, you can run the app locally on your own machine, thereby easily testing changes.

-In the test environment, the app uses a set of platform services to retrieve/store data, etc. A simplified version of these services has been created that can be set up and run locally, and this is necessary for the app to be tested locally.
+In the test environment, the app uses a set of platform services to retrieve/store data, etc. A simplified version of these services is available to set up and run locally.
+This is necessary for the app to be tested locally.

 ## Running the app locally